 - While the sauce is simmering, make the beurre manié by mixing equal parts softened butter and flour.
 Add one small spoonful of the butter paste to the sauce at a time, whisking until it's incorporated.
 Keep adding it a spoonful at a time until the sauce is thickened.
 The beurre manié will add a nice shine and satiny texture to the sauce.

-- Whisk in the zest and any juices on the plates from the chicken.
+- Whisk in the zest and any juices on the plates from the meat.
 Add the breasts to the sauce and cook over a medium low heat for 4 minutes so the meat can heat through.

-- Place the chicken breasts on individual plates, and spoon the creamy sauce over each one.
+- Place the breasts on individual plates, and spoon the creamy sauce over each one.
 Sprinkle with Parmesan cheese, parsley, and lemon slices.
 Serve immediately.

 - Use freshly grated Parmesan for the best flavor.